JCRN/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      A token is used to provide authorization to a backend server.
 - [ ] What steps can you take in your web apps to keep your data secure?
+      Registration / Login to receive authorization to a backend, creating Secure / Private routes in an application.
 - [ ] Describe how web servers work.
+      They take AJAX requests from clients, verify authorization, and return data.
+They frequently use a RESTful API schema which allows an authorized client to create, read, update, and delete (CRUD) data on the server.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      C = post R = get U = put D = delete

 ## Project Set Up